sumurthy/Js-Spec-Gen/markdown/chartcollection.md

-# ChartCollection Object (JavaScript API for Word)
+# ChartCollection Object (JavaScript API for Excel)

-_Word 2016, Word for iPad, Word for Mac_

 A collection of all the chart objects on a worksheet.